McLennan County Courthouse in Waco, Texas

 McLennan County anchors Central Texas along the I-35 corridor, with Waco as its county seat and Baylor University as its anchor institution.
 Waco has undergone a remarkable transformation over the past decade — from a city that struggled with national perception after the 1990s to a destination city driven by Magnolia Market, Baylor’s national championship football program, and a genuine renaissance in downtown investment and residential growth.
 Property values have risen sharply with that transformation.

 At 1.79%, McLennan County’s effective rate is well above the state median.
 On properties whose values have climbed with Waco’s growth, the $3,809 median annual bill represents a real burden.
-More than 60% of those who protested in 2024 achieved reductions — one of the higher success rates in Central Texas.
+In 2024, 73% of McLennan County protests resolved through the informal process received a value reduction (Texas Comptroller, 2024 Appraisal District Operations Survey).
 The informal settlement process at McLennan CAD is worth pursuing if your notice showed a significant jump.

 Property Tax Protest Service